MythikAngel/miku-discord-theme/README.md

 [![Download counter](https://img.shields.io/github/downloads/MythikAngel/miku-discord-theme/total.svg?style=flat-square)](https://www.somsubhra.com/github-release-stats/?username=mythikangel&repository=miku-discord-theme)
 [![Discord Server](https://img.shields.io/discord/423787339018534912.svg?style=flat-square)](https://discord.gg/SyTrDzj)

-An automatically updating Hatsune Miku Discord theme.
+An automatically updating Hatsune Miku Discord theme with optional square avatars.
 I'll change the wallpaper regularly to another picture of Miku (like at a seasonal event).
 This process is automatic, once installed you don't have to do anything.

-### New optional square avatars
-Since the theme is becoming more popular, and not everyone seems to like the square avatars of the theme, I decided to make it an optional feature.
-See [these](https://github.com/MythikAngel/miku-discord-theme/wiki/Customizing-theme) instructions on how to restore round avatars.

 ### Discord Server
 Join to be notified of updates and support!